dotis/Seascapes/SatComp_paper_notes.md

 At each one:
 1. For OC inputs: time series, differences
 2. For SS: F-stats, time series?
+3. Questions: Need code for area plots and fstats (MTK)

 Other comparisons?:
 1. Ribbon plots?
 Dominance in a region (or area covered) -